War in Afghanistan (2001–2021): 2014–2015: Withdrawal and increase of insurgency

 In 2015, the Taliban began an offensive that took over parts of Helmand Province.
 By June, they had seized control of Dishu and Baghran killing 5,588 Afghan government security forces (3,720 of them were police officers).
 By the end of July, the Taliban had overrun Nawzad District and on 26 August, the Taliban took control of Musa Qala.
 In October, Taliban forces had attempted to take Lashkar Gah, the capital of Helmand province.
 The Afghan 215th Corps and special operations forces launched a counteroffensive against the Taliban in November, Whilst the assault was repelled, Taliban forces remained dug into the city's suburbs as of December 2015.

-On 22 June 2015, the Taliban detonated a car bomb outside the National Assembly in Kabul, and Taliban fighters attacked the building with assault rifles and RPGs.
+On 22 June 2015, the Taliban detonated a car bomb outside the National Assembly in Kabul, and attacked the building with assault rifles and RPGs.
 The bombing highlighted differences within the Taliban in their approach to peace talks.

 In July 2015, Pakistan hosted the first official peace talks between Taliban representatives and the Afghan government.
-U.S. and China attended the talks brokered by Pakistan in Murree as two observers.
+The US and China attended the talks brokered by Pakistan in Murree as two observers.
 In January 2016, Pakistan hosted a round of four-way talks with Afghan, Chinese and American officials, but the Taliban did not attend.
 The Taliban did hold informal talks with the Afghan government in 2016.
 China's reason for the negotiation was that Afghan security situation affected its own separatist groups, and economic activity with Pakistan.
 The Taliban declined.

-On 11 November 2015, it was reported that infighting had broken out between different Taliban factions in Zabul Province.
-Fighters loyal to the new Taliban leader Mullah Akhtar Mansoor fought a pro-ISIL splinter faction led by Mullah Mansoor Dadullah.
-Even though Dadullah's faction enjoyed the support of foreign ISIL fighters, including Uzbeks and Chechens, it was reported that Mansoor's Taliban loyalists had the upper hand.
-According to Ghulam Jilani Farahi, provincial director of security in Zabul, more than 100 militants from both sides were killed since the fighting broke out.
+On 11 November 2015, it was reported that in Zabul Province, Taliban fighters loyal to the new Taliban leader Mullah Akhtar Mansoor fought a pro-IS splinter faction of the Taliban led by Mullah Mansoor Dadullah.
+Even though Dadullah's faction enjoyed the support of foreign IS fighters, including Uzbeks and Chechens, Mansoor's loyalists reportedly had the upper hand.
+According to a Zabul Province official, more than 100 militants from both sides were killed in the conflict.
 The infighting stifled peace talks.

-As a result of the infighting, which has resulted in Mansour being consumed with a campaign to quell dissent against his leadership; Sirajuddin Haqqani, chief of the Haqqani Network was selected to become the deputy leader of the Taliban in the summer of 2015, during a leadership struggle within the Taliban.
-Sirajuddin and other Haqqani leaders increasingly ran the day-to-day military operations for the Taliban, in particular; refining urban terrorist attacks and cultivating a sophisticated international fund-raising network, they also appointed Taliban governors and began uniting the Taliban.
-As a result, the Haqqani Network is now closely integrated with the Taliban at a leadership level, and is growing in influence within the insurgency, whereas the network was largely autonomous before, and there are concerns that the fighting is going to be deadlier.
-Tensions with the Pakistani military have also been raised because American and Afghan officials accuse them of sheltering the Haqqanis as a proxy group.
+The infighting caused Mansoor to be consumed with a campaign to quell dissent against his leadership; this led Sirajuddin Haqqani, then-chief of the Haqqani Network, to be selected as the deputy leader of the Taliban in summer 2015.
+Sirajuddin and other Haqqani leaders increasingly ran the Taliban's day-to-day military operations, notably organizing urban terrorist attacks, and building a complex international fundraising network.
+They also appointed Taliban governors, and began uniting the Taliban.
+As a result, the Haqqani Network, mostly autonomous until then, became deeply integrated with the Taliban, and grew in influence within the insurgency.
+Tensions with the Pakistani military grew because American and Afghan officials accused them of sheltering the Haqqanis as a proxy group.